Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

 where $\sigma$ is a density matrix of the two-qubit system, and $P' = \bbone - P,$ etc. Clearly $\psi$ maps quantum states into a subset of states of (2,2)-box world, which we would call ``quantumly correlated'', in the same manner as $\varphi$ does for classical states.
 Consequently we have also an embedding

-Now it is natural to ask if we can embed the whole (2,2)-box world structure in some larger orthomodular lattice, i.e. we ask if the following embedding exists
+Now it is natural to ask if we can embed the whole (2,2)-box world structure in some larger orthomodular lattice, i.e.\ we ask if the following embedding exists

 Intuition suggests that the answer to this question is negative because orthomodular lattice is a propositional system of quantum mechanics and due to violation of Tsirelson bound this embedding should not be possible.
-Nevertheless, Author is not aware of any proof of Tsirelson bound that relies solely on the structure of orthomodular lattice.
-Moreover there are orthomodular lattices which are not lattices of projections of some von Neumann algebra, so in principle violation of Tsirelson bound for orthomodular lattice is possible.
-Nevertheless, it seems that orthomodular lattices posses nicer physical interpretation than more general orthomodular posets (for details see Ref.~\onlinecite{piron1976foundations}).
-This motivates the questions.
+Nevertheless, Authors are not aware of any proof of Tsirelson bound that relies solely on the structure of orthomodular lattice.
+Moreover, there are orthomodular lattices which are not lattices of projections of some von Neumann algebra, so in principle violation of Tsirelson bound for orthomodular lattice is possible.
+As orthomodular lattices seem to posses nicer physical interpretation than more general orthomodular posets (for details see Ref.~\cite{piron1976foundations}), the question risen in this paragraph becomes interesting.

-\begin{thm} The logic of (2,2)-box world cannot be embedded into orthomodular lattice in a way that preserves all (2,2)-box world states. \end{thm} \begin{proof} We will show this by contradiction.
+\begin{thm} The logic of (2,2)-box world cannot be embedded into orthomodular lattice in a way that preserves all (2,2)-box world states. \end{thm} \textbf{Proof} We will show this by contradiction.
 Let

 Minimal upper bound of $q_1$ and $q_2$ consist of elements (one can use the graph of partial order to track this):

 Assume that the unique element $q_1\vee q_2$ exists.
 By the definition, for any state $\rho$